Last updated: 21 March 2016

 Check with the manufacturer of your roofing material to find out about any special maintenance requirements.
 For example, paint-on membranes must be re-coated every 7-10 years.

 Drains and gutters

-Blocked and damaged drains can cause serious flooding so it’s important to contact a professional drain cleaner as soon as you become aware of any problems.
+Blocked and damaged drains can cause serious flooding so it’s important to a professional drain cleaner as soon as you become aware of any problems.
 Tree roots can cause clay (earthenware) drainage pipes to crack, so take care where you plant trees with extensive root systems.
 Guttering and spouting need to be cleaned out at least once a year as leaves can easily collect and block them.